-II. contamination of groundwater or surface water associated with orphaned wells;

-- vi. remediate soil and restore native species habitat that has been degraded due to the presence of orphaned wells and associated pipelines, facilities, and infrastructure; - vii. remediate land adjacent to orphaned wells and decommission or remove associated pipelines, facilities, and infrastructure; - viii. identify and address any disproportionate burden of adverse human health or environmental effects of orphaned wells on communities of color, low-income communities, and Tribal and Indigenous communities; and - ix. administer the program of work identified in its grant agreement. - B. Initial grants are available for such activities where the surface is owned by the State or by a private party, including, potentially, individually owned Indian properties that are held in trust by the Secretary of the Interior but deemed by the State to be 'orphaned wells' on 'private land,' for purposes of compliance with this section only.
-Funds may not be used for activities where the surface is owned by the United States or by an Indian Tribe, but may be used for Federal wells where the surface is owned by the State or by a private party and appropriate agreements are in place with the Federal mineral manager, which has determined the well to be orphaned. - C. Section 40601(c)(3)(A) allows States to request an Initial grant of up to \$25 million under clause (i)-referred to as large-scale Initial grants-or up to \$5 million under clause (ii)-referred to as small-scale Initial grants.
+- measure and track contamination of groundwater or surface water associated with orphaned wells; - remediate soil and restore native species habitat that has been degraded due to the presence of orphaned wells and associated pipelines, facilities, and infrastructure; - remediate land adjacent to orphaned wells and decommission or remove associated pipelines, facilities, and infrastructure; - identify and address any disproportionate burden of adverse human health or environmental effects of orphaned wells on disadvantaged communities, including communities of color, low-income communities, and Tribal and indigenous communities; and - administer the program of work identified in its grant agreement. - B. Initial grants are available for such activities where the surface is owned by the State or by a private party, including, potentially, individually owned Indian properties that are held in trust by the Secretary of the Interior but deemed by the State to be 'orphaned wells' on 'private land,' for purposes of compliance with this section only.
+Funds may not be used for activities where the surface is owned by the United States or by an Indian Tribe. - C. Section 40601(c)(3)(A) allows States to request an Initial grant of up to \$25 million under clause (i)-referred to as large-scale Initial grants-or up to \$5 million under clause (ii)-referred to as small-scale Initial grants.
 States may receive one Initial grant under 40601(c)(3): either a small-scale grant or a large-scale project grant, but not both. - D. Section 40601(c)(A)(i)(II)(cc) provides that a State that applies for a large-scale Initial grant must include a certification that the State will use not less than 90% of its requested funding to issue new contracts, amend existing contracts, or issue grants for plugging, remediation, and reclamation work by not later than 90 days after the date of the receipt of the funds. - E. Section 40601(c)(3)(C) Expenditure and Reimbursement: A State that receives funds under the Initial grant authority shall reimburse the Secretary in an amount equal to the amount of funds that remain unobligated on the date that is one year after the date of receipt of the funds.
 In other words, all funds must be obligated within a year of date of receiving the funds otherwise unobligated funds shall be reimbursed to the Secretary.